learn-co-curriculum/python-p3-mock-challenge-coffee-shop/README.md

 #### Bonus: Aggregate and Association Method

 - `Customer classmethod best_aficionado(cls, coffee)`
-  - Returns the `Customer` instance that has the most orders of the coffee provided as argument.
+  - Returns the `Customer` instance that has spent the most money on the coffee instance provided as argument.
   - Returns `None` if there are no customers.
   - _hint: will need a way to remember all `Customer` objects_